-European Green

-Deal: The Parliament

-and the Council reach

-an agreement on cutting
+European Green Deal: The Parliament and the Council reach an agreement on cutting maritime transport emissions by promoting sustainable fuels for shipping.

-maritime transport

-emissions by promoting

-sustainable fuels for

-shipping.

-29.3 The Commission proposes more transparency and less red tape for companies to improve the business environment in the EU.
+The Commission proposes more transparency and less red tape for companies to improve the business environment in the EU.

 European Green Deal: The EU agrees stronger legislation to accelerate the roll-out of renewable energy.

-31.3

-NextGenerationEU:

-Disbursements under

-the Recovery and

-Resilience Facility pass

-the EUR 150 billion mark.